notum-cz/strapi-plugin-content-versioning/README.md

 ## 🛣️ Road map

 - ✨ Fix of the "patch-package problem"
-- ✨ Extension of functionality also for for single types
+- ✨ Extension of functionality also for single types
 - ✨ Autosave
 - ✨ Update of the current version without creating new history item